HeterogeneousGL-SAN/SAN/model/README.md

 - `model` and `model_gen` contain the implementation of the SAN model -- i.e., the aggregation phase of the pipeline.
 Other than multihead attention mentioned in the paper as the best approach, the model allows to use also biLSTM, GRU and mean pooling instead of multihead attention and concatenation for embedding aggregation.
 - `utils` contains a set of function useful to the model --i.e., early stopping implementation and networkX useful functions
 - `args_list` contains the list of arguments that it is possible to set to run the model such as the number of epochs, the number of heads and minibatch size
+- `preprocessing` contains the code to create the node2vec based vectors
+- `_bootstrapped` files contain the implementation of intermediate metadata scenario -- we ran SAN 10 times and evaluated it 10 times in order to random samples always different sets of datasets without metadata, in order to allow for the highest variability and ensure experiments robustness
+- `_inductive` fiels contain the implementation of inductive (semi and full) setups.
+This file is useful on in the reproducibility setup

 ## Reproducibility
 ## Generalizability